russmedia/terraform-google-kubernetes-cluster/README.md

 ## 1. Features

-- basic node pool with node number multiplied by defined zones
-- additional node pools with node number multiplied by defined zones
+- multiple node pools with node number multiplied by defined zones
 - node pools with autoscaling enabled (scale to 0 nodes available)
 - node pools with preemptible instances
 - ip_allocation_policy for exposing nodes/services/pods in VPC